-Mauritius profile - Media - BBC News
+Mauritius media guide

 Radio

-- MBC - state-run, broadcasting in English, French, Indian languages and Chinese; networks include RM1, RM2, Kool FM, Taal FM, One World FM
+- Mauritius Broadasting Corporation - state-run, broadcasting in English, French, Indian languages and Chinese; networks include RM1, RM2, Kool FM, Taal FM, One World FM

 - Top FM - private